ravisantoshgudimetla/kubernetes/cluster/addons/calico-policy-controller/README.md

 # Calico Policy Controller
 ==============

 Calico is an implementation of the Kubernetes network policy API.
-The provided manifests install:
+The provided manifest installs a DaemonSet which runs Calico on each node in the cluster.

-- A DaemonSet which runs Calico on each node in the cluster.
+### Templating

-- A Deployment which installs the Calico Typha agent.
+The provided `calico-node.yaml` manifest includes the following placeholders which are populated via templating.

-- A Service for the Calico Typha agent.
+- `__CLUSTER_CIDR__`: The IP range from which Pod IP addresses are assigned.

 ### Learn More